Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/unsuccessful-food-orders/unsuccessful-food-orders.md

 In this lab you will:

-* Create Alarms for more than 30% unsuccessful orders in 15 mins
+* Create Alarms for more than 30% unsuccessful orders in 15 mins.
-* Verify the Alarm
+* Verify the Alarm.

 ### Prerequisites